paddle georgia 2022

 To receive text message alerts from Georgia River Network staff regarding this event please text GARIVERS to 84483 on your cell phone.
 This system will be used to communicate important information to participants in a timely manner in the event of an emergency or other situation in which information needs to be sent to all participants as quickly as possible.

 Jan.
-23: Our route begins at the Suwannee Canal Recreation Area within the National Wildlife Refuge (be prepared to pay a $5 parking fee).
-From this launch site, we’ll paddle up the Suwannee Canal and then explore Chesser Pairie en route to Monkey Lake and the shelter and toilet located there.
-We will then return to our launch site via the same route for a round trip adventure of about 14 miles.
+15: Our route begins at the Suwannee Canal Recreation Area within the National Wildlife Refuge (be prepared to pay a $5 parking fee).
+From this launch site, we’ll paddle up the Suwannee Canal and then explore portions of Mizell and Chesser Prairies with a restroom break at Cedar Hammock Canoe Shelter. en route to Monkey Lake and the shelter and toilet located there.
+We will then return to our launch site via the same route for a round trip adventure of about 14 miles

 Georgia Adopt-A-Stream Workshop